chrischow/agamotto/docs/user_guide/dashboard.md

 | Realised    | Premiums from puts and calls options that **have been closed**, and capital gains |
 | Total       | Sum of open and realised profits |

-Note that open profits on stocks are not included here, since the assumption is that we will either hold these stocks over the long term, or they will be called away at some point at your call option's strike price.
+Note that open capital gains on stocks are not included here, since the assumption is that we will either hold these stocks over the long term, or they will be called away at some point at your call option's strike price.

 #### Dashboard
 {: .no_toc }